WorkloadAutomation/agent-docker-kit/README.md

+# Note: this repository just apply to HWA/IWS 9.4, for 9.5 version look at official containers and documentation

 # Creating a Docker image to run dynamic and z-centric agents

 You can run dynamic and z-centric agents in docker container, this can be used to run jobs remotely, e.g. to call REST APIs or database stored procedures, or to run jobs within the container.